Is Almond Milk Bad for the Environment? How It Compares to Cow’s Milk?

 Almond milk is a plant-based alternative to cow's milk that is produced by blending together almonds, water, and occasionally other components such as sweeteners or thickeners.
 Almonds are the primary ingredient in almond milk.
 Typically, the almonds are first submerged in water for an entire night, then blended together with new water, and finally filtered to eliminate any particles.
 The resulting liquid is strained, and almond milk is packaged and marketed under that name.

 Those who are lactose intolerant or have an allergy to milk can drink almond milk without worry because it does not include any dairy products.
-This has contributed to almond milk's meteoric rise in popularity.
-Moreover, it contains fewer calories and less than cow's milk, and some individuals consider it to be a more flavorful alternative.
+This has contributed to almond milk’s meteoric rise in popularity.
+Moreover, it contains fewer calories and less fat than cow’s milk, and some individuals consider it to be a more flavorful alternative.

 The environment and dairy products.